 Al Ula Saudi Arabia Travel Guide

-Cuisine here stems from Bedouin traditions, emphasizing simple, hearty, and communal meals.
+Cuisine here stems from Bedouin traditions, emphasizing simple, hearty, and shared meals.
 Islamic dietary laws mean all food here is Halal.

 Dates are a staple, reflecting AlUla's vast oasis and its historical significance as a date-producing region.
 Common spices include cardamom, saffron, cumin, and cinnamon.

-Typically a light meal with bread, cheese, olives, foul medames (fava beans), and tea or coffee.
+Typically a light a meal with bread, cheese, olives, foul medames (fava beans), and brew or coffee.

 Usually the main, substantial meal of the day, often eaten between 1 PM and 3 PM.

-A lighter meal, often eaten later in the evening, typically after 8 PM, especially in warmer months.
+A lighter meal, often eaten later in the evening, typically after 8 PM, especially when it's warmer.

 A fragrant rice dish with tender meat (chicken, lamb, or camel), vegetables, and aromatic spices.